×

 If you are thinking about moving to Ecuador, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "I am originally from New york City.
 NYC is expensive but you get little space.
 Economically, would say the same, but I have much more space both in and outside of the apt.
 The company pays $2200 monthly plus about $75 in utilities for a 3 bdroom (plus housekeepers room), 5 bath furnished apt.
 The community has ample green areas, soccer field, tennis court, several bbq grills and villas, basketball court, an adult and kiddie pool, and a ballroom for gatherings.
 The only thing missing is a gym.
 Average for Sanborongon is about $1300/month.
-Urdessa, Ceibos go for about $900, but not as nice," said one in Guayaquil.
+Urdessa, Ceibos go for about $900, but not as nice," remarked one member in Guayaquil.

 View More Answers